samelhousseini/km-openai/README.md

     <img src="images/depl-outputs.jpg" width="700" />
     </p>
     <br/>
 1. From the Outputs section, please copy these values (or keep this browser page open) as you will need them in the .env file, to kickstart the Cognitive Search ingestion process.
-More on this in Step #5 below.
+More on this in the next step.
     <br/>
     <br />
     <p align="center">